-17/0 8 Tymety-lime wens incastred annually in the fair for static water levels since 1772.
+1970's Ninety-nine wells measured annually in the fall for static water levels since 1972.
 1978 Several water quality programs established (soil sampling, noxious weed control).
 1985 Ground Water Management Plan was prepared and approved for the ULNRD.
 1986 Began testing all ground water samples for nitrates upon request.
 1987 Started issuing chemigation permits and performing inspections.
 1990 Helped fund and maintain long term two weather stations.
 1991 A revision of the 1985 Groundwater Management Plan is completed.
 1994 Additions to the quality portions of the Ground Water Plan were made.
 1995 Began to participate in Water Wellhead Decommissioning cost share program.
 1998 District purchased an Ultrasonic Fuji Flowmeter to test the flow rates on irrigation wells.
 2004 Began participating in the Nebraska Rainfall Assessment and Information Network.
 2005 One of the co-sponsors in the Elkhorn-Loup Groundwater Model study (ELM).
 2006 District gathers irrigated water use information from producers.
 2007 Developed and adopted Groundwater Area Management Rules and Regulations.
 New rules include the requirement of well permits and flow meters on all new wells pumping 50gpm or more, certification of irrigated acres, water use reporting from irrigators, commercial users and municipalities.
-2008 Began certifying irrigated acres, certified 67,000 across District.
+2008 Certified 67,000 across District.
 Drilled 3 dedicated monitoring wells each with continuous data recorders.
 Implemented a cyclic water quality testing program for nitrates for all registered and requested non-registered domestic and irrigation wells throughout the District.
 Started annual educational visits to all schools within District.
 2009 Developed and adopted LB-483 Rules and Regulations which limit the expansion of irrigated acres to 2,500 acres annually or 10,000 over the next 4 years.
 67,382 irrigated acres certified.
 Drilled 3 dedicated monitoring wells with continuous data recorders.
-2010 Placed a District wide limitation on expansion of irrigated acres not to exceed 2,500 acres per year.
-69,882 acres were certified.
+2010 69,882 acres were certified.
 Installed 2 stream gages, one on the South Loup and one on the North Loup Rivers.
 Recycling trailers were placed in 5 of the villages within the District.
 Drilled 3 additional dedicated monitoring wells.
-Implemented a community driven All Hazards Mitigation Plan.
+Implemented a community 0044 driven All Hazards Mitigation Plan.
 2011 Certified 70,226 irrigated acres.
-Recycling program added more collection trailers and collected over 46 tons of recyclable materials.
+Recycling program added more collection trailers and 2042 collected over 46 tons of recyclable materials.
 2012 Certified 73,812 irrigated acres.
 Provided cost share on 79 flowmeters and 15 soil moisture sensors across District.
 Recycling program expanded to include another village and a baling facility was built at the Thedford office.
-ULNRD began an annual "Junior High" field day for all the schools in our District.
-2013 Developing a Basin Wide Water Management Plan with 7 other NRD's in the Lower Platte South Basin.
+ULNRD began an annual 2013 "Junior High" field day for all the schools in our District.
+Developing a Rasin Wide Water Management Plan with 7 other NRD's in the Lower 4013 Developing a Basin Wide Water Management Plan with 7 other NRD's in the Lower Platte South Basin.
 Certified 80,205 irrigated acres.
-Placed 6 more soil moisture sensors throughout District.
-District purchased another large vertical baler to increase efficiency in our recycling efforts.
-2014 The Upper Loup started a Voluntary Integrated Management Plan (VIMP) with DNR.
-Partnered on a 319
+Placed more soil moisture sensors throughout District.
+District purchased another large vertical baler to increase efficiency